ComfyUI Extension: ComfyUI-VibeVoice

 <!-- PERFORMANCE SECTION -->

-This update introduces a sophisticated system for managing performance, memory, and stability.
-The node will automatically select the best configuration based on your choices.
+This node features a sophisticated system for managing performance, memory, and stability.

 Feature Compatibility & VRAM Matrix